kuiper2000/Objective_Analysis/_sources/Chapter0/The_Pattern.md

 ## Interlude: what a Lagrange multiplier actually is

-Every derivation in this chapter — and the EOF derivation in Part III — runs on Lagrange multipliers.
+Every derivation in this chapter — and the EOF derivation in Weeks 8-11 — runs on Lagrange multipliers.
 If the phrase means nothing to you, or means only "a symbol you introduce and then cancel," this section is the one to read properly.
 Everything else follows easily once this is clear.

 ### The problem it solves